 Do you have a trampoline?

 Trampoline accidents are very common.
 Do the parents have ground rules?
 Do they require active supervision?
 Without proper supervision, kids may be tempted to jump with more than one on the trampoline at a time.
-In a split-second heads can knock and someone can be severely injured.
+In a split second, heads can knock, and someone can suffer a severe trampoline injury.

 Who else will be present in the home?